-LEAD: Finance.
+LEAD: Finance

-- a component of visitors landing fee. - a fee for research permits and licensing and for reviewing environmental assessments and providing input into the scoping opinion. - a visitors National Conservation Area roving pass for unlimited access to all National Conservation Areas. - a fee for business whose product is the natural environment. - A percentage of existing fees for businesses go to the environment. - Sponsorship: Plant a tree/adopt a wirebird/historic building/important habitat. - Charging for endemic plant seedlings and tours of SHG endemic plant nursery.
+• Fines; A component of visitors landing fee.; A fee for research permits and licensing and for reviewing environmental assessments and providing input into the scoping opinion; A visitors National Conservation Area roving pass for unlimited access to all National Conservation Areas.; A fee for business whose product is the natural environment; A percentage of existing fees for businesses go to the environment; Sponsorship: Plant a tree/adopt a wirebird/historic building/important habitat; Charging for endemic plant seedlings and tours of SHG endemic plant nursery; Development contributions.

-And 'green incentives' to include some/all of the following

-- Subsidies on environmentally-friendly products e.g. solar panels.
+And 'green incentives' to include some/all of the following: Subsidies on environmentally-friendly products e.g. solar panels and for 'green' businesses.; Planning gain/trade off; Grants for recycled equipment; Green tarrifs

-- Subsidies for 'green' businesses.

-- Planning gain/trade off.

-Funding management:

-• Special Environmental Management fund created - overseen by the NRDEC (with advice from EMD).
+Funding management: Special Environmental Management fund created - overseen by the NRDEC (with advice from EMD).